Skip to content

 • Commitment markers show the on/off status of each generator for every time period.

-• Hover tooltips hover over the Unit Commitment plot to see the number of online units by fuel type at each hour.
+• Tooltips appear when your cursor hovers over the plot, showing the number of online units by fuel type at each hour.

-• Fuel-type filter limit the table to selected fuel types.
+• Fuel-type filter limits the table to selected fuel types.

 Parameter Guide